scandum/rotate/README.md

 Bentley's Juggling Rotation
 ---------------------------
 Also known as the dolphin algorithm.
-This is a relatively complex and cache inefficient way to rotate in-place, though it does so in the minimal amount of moves.
+This is a relatively complex and cache inefficient way to rotate in-place, though it does so in the minimal number of moves.
 Its first known publication was in 1965.

 It computes the greatest common divisor and uses a loop to create a chain of consecutive swaps.